How to Recover From Burnout: 10 ways to reset your work life for the better

 When you experience ongoing stress, your body releases hormones that increase junk food cravings.
 If this stress continues for a while, these hormones remain elevated and your body simultaneously increases the amount of leptin in your system.
 Leptin is the hormone that tells your brain that you’re full of food and that you’ve had enough to eat.

 Luckily, knowing which foods to munch on when you’re feeling stressed can help get these hormones under control.
 Try to fill up on warm and soothing foods, dark chocolate, whole-grain carbs, fish, nuts, and vitamin-rich fruits and veggies.
+Check out this article on how to eat healthier while working from home to get even more inspiration.

 9. Get enough sleep